 Listen to the podcast.
 Find it on iTunes/iPod and Podcast.com.
 Read a full transcript or download a copy.
 Sponsor: HP.

-Welcome to a special BriefingsDirect podcast series, coming to you from the HP Software Universe 2010 Conference in Barcelona the week of November 29, 2010.
-We're here to explore some major enterprise software and solutions, trends and innovations, making news across HP’s ecosystem of customers, partners, and developers.
-[See more on HP's new ALM 11 offerings.]
+Welcome to a special BriefingsDirect podcast series coming to you from last week's HP Discover 2011 conference in Las Vegas.
+We explored some some major enterprise IT solutions, trends and innovations making news across HP’s ecosystem of customers, partners, and developers.

 Here are some excerpts: